urbestro/urbestro/README.md

-- 👋 Hi, I’m Urbestro.
-- 👀 I’m interested in Cities and Data Analysis.
-- 🌱 I’m currently learning Python.
+I'm interested in cities and data analysis, and I'm learning Python at the moment.

 <!---
 urbestro/urbestro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.